Harvard commencement clouded by fears and uncertainty in battle with Trump

 “It was bad enough to have the disruption within the audience, the day of celebration violated,” Harvard Chabad founder Rabbi Hirschy Zarchi told Jewish news organization The Forward.
 “But to have a program validate that and then to have her introduce her own antisemitic rhetoric.
 It was a sad day.”

-Ressa later said her comments on “power and money” referred not to Jews but to Big Tech companies she had referred to earlier in the speech and “people in power.”
+Ressa later said on social media her comments on “power and money” referred not to Jews but to Big Tech companies she had referred to earlier in the speech and “people in power.”
 “Still, if my words caused offense, I apologize,” she wrote.

-Ressa, who was a CNN journalist from 1987 to 2005, did not respond to CNN’s requests for comment on her speech.
+Ressa, who was a CNN journalist from 1987 to 2005, said Wednesday that the task force that criticized her speech did not reach out to her and ask for her side of the story before completing their report.

+“I took a risk for them because I cared about the graduating students, and I was disappointed that I was treated that way,” Ressa told CNN.

+Still, Ressa – whose independent reporting put her under intense legal scrutiny from the government of the Philippines – said she recognizes the pressure universities are under.

 This year’s keynote speaker is unlikely to push as many political buttons.
 Dr Abraham Verghese – a physician, novelist and friend of Harvard President Alan Garber – is not known for taking controversial political stands.